dkebler/4S/README.md

 Getting the static site out there for public consumption can be a hassle.
 I have already implemented two such ways.
 You can deploy to an S3 bucket or to github's gh-pages.
 I removed the most painful part but you still need to set the corresponding config files correctly (`config/deploy-s3.js or config/deploy-gh.js`) and set up your credentials and permissions.
 When you deploy code creates a distribution version of the static site (in `./builds/dist`) with, for example, minimified css and no source maps.
 After uploading to your desired destination it then fires up a browser so you can take a look.

 ```
+* change the default deploy in the deploy task in gulpfile.js
-gulp deploy   * deploys to s3 using the default location found in the config file
+gulp deploy              * by default deploys to Github using the default location found in the deploy-gh file
-gulp deploy --s3
+gulp deploy --s3         *deploys to S3 using the default bucket location found in the deploy-s3 file
-gulp deploy --s3 --live  * deploy to live or other s3 bucket given in config file
+gulp deploy --s3 --live  * deploy to live or other s3 bucket given in deploy-s3 config file
-gulp deploy --gh  * to gp-pages branch of same repo (unless changed in config file)
+gulp deploy --gh         * to gp-pages branch of same repo (unless changed in deploy-gh config file)
+gulp deploy --gh  --test * to gp-pages branch of a diffrent repo specified in the deploy-gh config file
 ```

 #### Publishing to S3